Book of Servanthood

 Lutheran Church of the Risen Savior is blessed to have a wide variety of Mercy Ministries, and men and women who are willing to serve others.

 With more persons becoming involved, the possibilities for what God can do through us become endless.
 We welcome new ideas and new workers.
-Please contact Deaconess Jeri Morrison and she will help you get connected to the area in which you would like to serve
+Please contact the office and they will help you get connected to the area in which you would like to serve.

 CARE VISITATION MINISTRY

 Care Visitation Ministry is a special group of men and women who visit regularly with the homebound or with those in hospitals or care facilities.
 Greeting cards are also sent from time to time.
 There is a brief training held annually.

 The Compassion Fund has been established to provide emergency funds for those without other resources for basic essential needs.
 This fund is perpetuated by the generous monetary gifts from members of this congregation.
 Safeway grocery stores also give a percent of the total purchases of shoppers who link their Safeway Card to LCRS.
 Our group ID is #9607072.

 Booklets are available for information dealing with various issues and life situations.
 These are available in the Narthex.
 If you do not see what you need, ask!

 Exercise and stretching do not have to be grim routines and are an important part of wellness and maintaining mobility.
 A group of enthusiastic participants meet in the Fellowship Hall every Monday, Wednesday and Friday 8-9 AM for low-impact, low-keyed exercise to music.
 Come and join the fun!

 Volunteers aid those who are being discharged to their home from the hospital and others in need of timely help by making and delivering a meal on the first day home to ease the transition from hospital care.

 “Journeying through Grief” books published by Stephen Ministry are sent periodically through the first year after the death of a spouse or immediate family.